drakkan/sftpgo/docker/sftpgo/alpine/README.md

 ```
 The script `entrypoint.sh` makes sure to correct the permissions of directories and start the process with the right user

-Several images can be run with another parameters.
+Several images can be run with different parameters.

 ### Custom systemd script
 An example of systemd script is present [here](sftpgo.service), with `Environment` parameter to set `PUID` and `GUID`